This article...

 The Landing Page Template Gallery opens.

-- Click the tab for the type of landing page form you want.
+- Click the tab for the type of Landing Page you want.

 - Use the left and right arrows to navigate among the templates.
-Click a template to use as the basis for your landing page form.
+Click a template to use as the basis for your Landing Page.

-- Filename - An HTML page name (invalid characters will be replaced with underscores).
+- Filename - the HTML page name (invalid characters are replaced with underscores)

 - Click Save to finish.